-The holiday season has arrived and that means a perennial (and polarizing) holiday treat is back — eggnog!
-As hot apple ciders cede their position of power on top of the pyramid of holiday cheer, the nog seemingly comes out of nowhere, entreating holiday revelers with a bounty of sweetness and calories.
+The holiday season is here and that means that as you snuggle up with loved ones under blankets and do whatever you need to do to stay warm, you’ll also be drinking a seasonal favorite of the ages: eggnog!
+As hot apple ciders slowly give up their position of power on top of the pyramid of holiday cheer, the nog shows up, entreating holiday revelers with a bounty of sweetness and calories.
 Originally known as egg milk punch, or just milk punch, eggnog has been part of holiday traditions across the world for centuries.
 A mix of cream, egg whites, egg yolks, sugar, and booze, eggnog is a heavy, delicious treat when you need to warm your bones.

 Eggnog is a rich and full beverage on its own, but in our opinion, it is much, much better when booze has been added.
 First, we’ll go over how to make your own eggnog (or what types of brands to look for), then we’ll get into what booze goes best in one’s eggnog.